 Judging by the common theme of the minimum weight being the most heavily prioritized heuristic variable here we theorized that it was due to our 300 knapsack objects being generally more heavy than the middle of the range, while it was likely that the values were generally lower than the middle of the range.
-So, we calculated the average weight and value of our 300 objects and discovered that our average weight was 15.06 and our average value was 14.79, thus, our theory was correct.
+So, we calculated the average weight and value of our 300 objects and discovered that our average weight was 15.06 and our average value was 14.79, thus, our theory was correct that …. << what was the theory – please explain again>>

 Figure 9 shows that the liberal approach to genetic mutation converged in only 80 generations.